 Bojangles opens fifth Louisiana store in Albany

-ALBANY — Bojangles is opening its fifth Louisiana location on Tuesday in Albany.
+ALBANY — Bojangles will open its fifth Louisiana location on Tuesday in Albany.

-The popular fried chicken restaurant will be opening its doors to the public for the first time at 11 a.m.
+The fried chicken restaurant will open its doors at 5 a.m.

 The Bojangles is located near the intersection of James Chapel Road and La.
 43 in Livingston Parish.
-Bojangles also has locations Monroe, West Monroe, Ruston and Duson.
+Bojangles also has locations in Duson, Monroe, Ruston and West Monroe.

 More News